Serenity 6.6.0 Release Notes (2023-03-15)

 New Options for Sergen

-We added many options to Sergen to fine-tune the code generation and use new language features.
+We have added many options to Sergen to fine-tune code generation and leverage new language features.

 SaveGeneratedTables:

-By default, sergen saves the options specified for generated table like Identifier
+By default, Sergen saves the options specified for generated tables, such as Identifier, Module, etc., back into the sergen.json file.

-This information is pretty useless unless you are going to generate code again for the same table.
-It pollutes your sergen.json file and causes conflicts during merges.
+This information can be quite useless unless you plan to generate code again for the same table.
+It can clutter your sergen.json file and cause conflicts during merges.
+To address this issue, we recommend disabling it by setting this option to false.

 ForeignFieldSelection: